thoughtbot/Argo/README.md

 Note that you probably want to use an error pointer to track errors from `NSJSONSerialization`.

-The `JSONValue` enum exists to help with some of the type inference, and also wraps up some of the casting that we'll need to to to transform the JSON into native types.
+The `JSON` enum exists to help with some of the type inference, and also wraps up some of the casting that we'll need to to to transform the JSON into native types.